-Do not hold your urine.
+DO NOT hold your urine.
 When you feel the urge to urinate, go to the bathroom.
-When you are not at home, take note of the location of the nearest bathroom.
+When you are not at home, take note of where the nearest bathroom is.

 If you have multiple sclerosis, you may trouble controlling your bowels.
 Have a routine.
-Once you find a bowel routine that works, stick with it.
+Once you find a bowel routine that works, stick with it:

 Ask your doctor about medicines you, or your loved one, are taking that may cause constipation (such as some medicines for depression, pain, bladder control, and muscle spasms).